PixelStoriesEngine/pixel-stories-docs/src/content/docs/tutorials/basic-pixel-stories.md

 ![](../../../assets/images/friend.png)

-## Interact With the Character, and They Run Away…
+## Game Interaction with the Character

 Now that we have a character in the game, the possibilities are endless!
 But let's stick to something simple: interacting with the character, playing some dialog, then moving away.